Savory Corn Pudding (Popular Indian Street Food Recipes)

 Instructions

-• Grate the corn into a bowl, reserving all the liquid and the corn.
+• Using a box grater, grate the corn into a bowl, reserving all the liquid and the corn.

 • Add milk and sugar.
 Bring to a boil.
 Reduce to a simmer and cook for 10 minutes, stirring frequently.